Ranuja01/cycompile/README.md

 ```
 These examples demonstrate that cycompile supports object-oriented programming workflows by allowing both the creation and usage of class instances within compiled functions, even if the classes themselves cannot be compiled using the decorator (yet).

+## Conclusion
+I am very proud of this project and its goal.
+I hope to bridge the performance gap between Python and C while still allowing users to write their Python code as normal.
+This project has several strengths, specifically in allowing users to control exactly which portions of their code get compiled and what parameters are used during compilation.
+This flexibility is huge, as it lets users design their code however they like without worrying that the entire call stack involved in a tagged function will be affected by its compilation rules.

+As I mentioned a few times in the README, there are a few areas that need improvement, and I aim to address them in the future.
+Currently, classes are not fully supported and therefore cannot be directly converted using this project, though user-defined classes can still be used in tagged functions.
+Additionally, I have yet to test this package with asynchronous functions commonly used in network programming.
+If I had to guess, they might present some challenges, as transitioning from Python async functions to C doesn't seem like the smoothest process.

+With future releases and feedback from the community, I'm excited to continue improving the package and addressing any issues that arise.
+Thanks for reading!